 Going Through The Motions

-Learning is one of those funny things that everyone approaches differently and sometimes doing is easier than learning.
+Learning is one of those funny things that everyone approaches differently, and sometimes doing it is the easiest way to learn.
 For some people, a touch approach could be the best method, where action can cement the recipe to memory better than words.

-When you are looking to remember a new recipe, visualise the process.
+When you are looking to remember a new recipe, visualise the exercise.
 Imagine yourself going through the process.
-Imagine yourself reaching for the bitters, the bottles, the glassware that you would be using.
+See yourself reaching for the bitters, the bottles, and the glassware that you would be using.

 And take your time.
-It’s better to know a handful of recipes very well and be able to whip them out at a moments notice, then to do a whole ream of drinks badly.
+It’s better to know a handful of recipes very well and be able to whip them out at a moment’s notice than to do a whole ream of drinks badly.

 Keeping It In The Family